papy1974/project-2/README.md

 * passport-local
 * sequelize

-For the database, look in the db directory for `db/schema.sql`.
+For the database, look in the DB directory for `db/schema.sql`.
 Use this schema to create a `vocabulary_db` database.
 [Sequelize](https://sequelize.org/) will create three tables in this database.

 ## Usage
 Launch the app with either `node server.js` or `npm run watch`.
-The second command will launch the app with nodemon, which restarts the server after changes to a file are saved.
+The second command will launch the app with a nodemon, which restarts the server after changes to a file are saved.

 ## Testing